colorfulscoop/tfdlg/examples/benchmark/README.md

 * Optimizers: [AdamW](https://huggingface.co/transformers/main_classes/optimizer_schedules.html#adamw-pytorch)

-I tried three types of learning rate;`1e-3`, `1e-4`, `1e-5` in this preliminary experiment first. `1e-3` divsersed LR in the few steps at the begining. `1e-5` did not converged (i.e. still kept improveing at the end of training).
+I tried three types of learning rate;`1e-3`, `1e-4`, `1e-5` in this preliminary experiment first. `1e-3` divsersed loss in the few steps at the begining. `1e-5` did not converged (i.e. still kept improveing at the end of training).
 Therefore `1e-4` is used for all the experiment.

 ```sh
 $ docker container run --gpus all -v $(pwd):/work -w /work --rm -p8888:8888 -it pytorch/pytorch:1.6.0-cuda10.1-cudnn7-devel